esraaMohamed/UdaciCards/README.md

 |   └── ViewDecks # this is the view decks component
 └── utils
-│   ├── colors.js # contains color values for the colors used in the app │   ├── decks.js # handles retrieving decks, retrieving a specific deck, adding a deck and adding cards to a deck │   └── helpers.js # contains helper functions
+│   ├── colors.js # contains color values for the colors used in the app │   ├── api.js # handles retrieving decks, retrieving a specific deck, adding a deck and adding cards to a deck using AsyncStorage
+│   └── helpers.js # contains helper functions
 └── App.js # This is the root component of the app.
 └── app.json # contains application configuration for builds